nestauk/grjobs/README.md

   - Install: `git-crypt` and `conda`
   - Have a Nesta AWS account configured with `awscli`
 - Run `make install` to configure the development environment:
-  - Setup the conda environment
+  - Configure conda environment
   - Configure pre-commit
   - Configure metaflow to use AWS

 Please checkout an existing branch (for example, the branch for the PR you are reviewing), or checkout a new branch (which must conform to our naming convention).
 If you have already made changes to a branch, you should commit or stash these.
 Then (from the repo base):

-` pip install -e .` - to upload the necessary requirements to run the script
+` pip install -e .` - to upload the necessary requirements to run the scripts

 `conda install -c anaconda py-xgboost` - to install mac OS, anaconda-compatible xgboost (see known issue <a target="_blank" href="https://github.com/dmlc/xgboost/issues/1446">here</a>)